Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility: Summary of results

-where $x=\lambda/R$ and where $2/3\le s\le 1$ is the hydrodynamic slip parameter, whose value is determined by the hydrodynamic boundary condition at the colloidal surface.
-The osmotic pressure gradient is given by $k_BT\nabla n^b$, where $T$ is the temperature and $k_B$ is the Boltzmann constant, and is due to a gradient in solute number density $n^b$ imposed in the bulk of the solution.
-In contrast to the classical result by Anderson,\cite{anderson1989colloid} this expression yields a zeroth-order contribution in the BLA ($x\ll 1$) that drives the colloid towards higher bulk solute concentration, given by
+where $x=\lambda/R$ and $\eta$ is the viscosity of the solution.
+The hydrodynamic slip parameter $s=(1+2l_\text{slip}/R)/(1+3l_\text{slip}/R)$ takes the value $1$ for a no-slip boundary condition and $2/3$ for a perfect-slip boundary condition.
+The bulk osmotic pressure gradient is given by $k_BT\nabla n_k^\text{b}$, where $T$ is the temperature, $k_B$ is the Boltzmann constant and $n_k^\text{b}$ is the solute number density imposed in the bulk of the solution.
+In contrast to Anderson's classical result,\cite{anderson1989colloid} this expression yields a zeroth-order contribution in the BLA ($x\ll 1$) that drives the colloid towards higher bulk solute concentration, given by